rsyslog/rsyslog/source/installation/install_from_source.rst

 rsyslogd at the same time stock sysklogd was started.

-**Important:** if you use the database functionality, you should make sure that MySQL starts before rsyslogd.
+**Important:** if you use the database functionality, you should make sure that MariaDB/MySQL starts before rsyslogd.
 If it starts later, you will receive an error message during each restart (this might be acceptable to you).
-To do so, either move MySQL's start order before rsyslogd or rsyslogd's after MySQL.
+To do so, either move MariaDB/MySQL's start order before rsyslogd or rsyslogd's after MariaDB/MySQL.

 Step 8 - Check daily cron scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~